Landcruiser87/numpy_SMU/README.md

 The keyed text format (`ktx`) is a minimal human readable key-values to store text (markdown or others) indexed by keys.

+Also included `numpy_practice.py` is an expanded version of → [This great numpy tutorial from machine learning mastery](https://www.machinelearningplus.com/python/101-numpy-exercises-python/)

 This work is licensed under the MIT license.
 [![DOI](https://zenodo.org/badge/10173/rougier/numpy-100.svg)](https://zenodo.org/badge/latestdoi/10173/rougier/numpy-100)